JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

 where `Z_.` represents conditional information for two beliefs on the same variable.
 The product of the two functional estimates (beliefs) are multiplied by a stochastic algorithm described in more detail [on the multiplying functions page](https://www.juliarobotics.org/Caesar.jl/latest/principles/multiplyingDensities/).

-Direct or indirect measurements of the state variables are should be modeled with the most sensible function `y = h(\theta, \eta)` -- i.e. linear or non-linear functions that approximate the underlying stochastics and physics of the process at hand.
 Direct state observations can be added to the factor graph as prior factors directly on the variables.
 ```math
 \delta_j(\theta_j, \eta_j) = y_j - h_j(\theta_j, \eta_j).
 ```